Vitamin B1 (thiamine or aneurine):

 - Neurological deficits

-Its deficiency is only observed in vegan diets and can cause Biermer's anemia, atrophy of the digestive mucosa and the gradual disappearance of deep sensitivity.
+Its deficiency is only observed in vegan diets and can cause Biermer's anemia, atrophy of the digestive mucosa and gradual disappearance of deep sensitivity.
 The tongue becomes smooth and painful.

-It is mainly found in the following food sources :
+It is mainly found in the following food sources:

-- The liver (beef, veal, lamb)
+- Liver (beef, veal, lamb)

 - Fish and shellfish